What is Physical Education

 — Kyndell Hightree, class of 2016

-After receiving the associate of arts degree in physical education at Hesston College, many students will continue their education and receive a B.A. in physical education with teacher licensure.
-However, there are many other career opportunities available to physical education majors including coaching, personal training, sports management, community recreation, sports information and journalism, youth camps and business opportunities in the sporting goods industry.
+After receiving the associate of arts degree in physical education at Hesston College, many students will continue their education and receive a bachelor of arts degree in physical education with teacher licensure.
+However, there are many other career opportunities available to physical education majors, including coaching, sports management, community recreation, sports information and journalism, youth camps and business opportunities in the sporting goods industry.

 - Learn how to organize recreational events, including the college’s annual two-mile race Learn teaching methodology